Written by Ashley

 I firmly believe my yellow lab Peak knew I was pregnant before anyone else.
 Before I even saw that plus sign, Peak had already edited his behavior.
 His typical jumping upon my arrival home from work came to a halt and he’d lay his head on my belly when we I slept.
 This lasted the entirety of my pregnancy (and to this day his puppy tendencies are finally gone!).

-My best friend of 20 years took Chloe’s little newborn hat to our house the day she was born.
+My best friend of 20 years took my daughter’s little newborn hat to our house the day she was born.
 When she walked in, she let Peak sniff it.
-You see, Peak has an addition to anything fabric – he is constantly stealing socks – so this was a brave move.
+You see, Peak has an addiction to anything fabric – he is constantly stealing socks – so this was a brave move.
 Anyone who knows me has heard countless stories of where we’ve found socks in the house – post digested.
 So when Jackie showed him the small fabric hat, she assumed he would steal it and run off with it, only to be seen again a few hours later on the floor in the corner of our bedroom.
 Rather, she was stunned by his reaction.
 She told me that after she placed the hat on the kitchen floor, he gently walked over to it, sniffed it, and left it there.

 This made me feel better about their upcoming meeting.
 To me, this said, “I smell Mom.
 That thing must finally be here.
 I guess I’ll give this big brother thing a shot.”

-Chloe met Peak at 4 days old.
+Our daughter met Peak at 4 days old.
 I was first to enter the house.
 My husband is the alpha in the dog’s eyes, so he waited to come into the house after me as to show Peak that we are equals.
 I walked in and Peak immediately put his nose to my belly.
-He looked up at me with his tail wagging as to say, “Ok lady.
+He looked up at me with his tail wagging as to say, “Okay lady.
 Where is it?”
-I then brought Chloe in in her car seat carrier.
+I then brought her in in her car seat carrier.
 I placed the carrier on the ground and let them “meet.”
 Of course I was scared that he would hurt her, but by letting him sniff and “get to know” her, it showed him that she is an extension of us.

 We actually captured this meeting on video.